 Empress (in Chinese Huang Hou) was the wife of the emperor, and the mother of all the emperor's kids, including those who were given birth by imperial concubines.

-Empress of China would have a grand coronation ceremony and had been respected as half-monarch and the mother of the empire.
+Empress would have a grand coronation ceremony and had been respected as half-monarch and the mother of the empire.

 Imperial Concubines were other women of the emperor and were designated into several hierarchies.

 In certain circumstances, such as the current empress passed away or got abolished, they had the chance to be promoted as the new empress.

 Empress Dowager usually was the mother of the current emperor, and sometimes the person in charge of the empire if the emperor was too young.

 Imperial Jade Seal of Lv Zhi (? — 180 BC) the First Empress of China — Shaanxi History Museum (Photo by Dongmaiying)

 How Many Wives Can A Chinese Emperor Have?